 If the insulation is effective at keeping cold air out and warm air in, then the next factor to consider is how that inside air is being heated in your winter camper.

 The standard in most RVs is forced-air heat from a propane furnace.
 A clear advantage to propane heat is that it does not require a connection to shore power for the heater.
-This is helpful if you have plans to boondock in cold weather.
+This is helpful if you have plans to boondock in extreme cold RV weather.
 If winter storms knock out the electricity, you can stay warm as long as you have sufficient propane and the battery can continue to run the fans.
-It is also possible to connect these furnaces to a larger propane tank of your RV trailer for longer stays or to refill without needing to move the RV.
+It is also possible to connect these furnaces to a larger propane tank of your RV camp trailer for longer stays or to refill without needing to move the RV.

 Propane furnaces also consume significant amounts of propane, which can be costly for extended stays in cold climates.
 For this reason, many winter RVers prefer to use other sources of heat.
 Heat exchange pumps are often available as a feature in the RV’s air conditioning system.
 They can also be added aftermarket if desired.
 These pumps run on electricity, which can reduce costs since electricity is often included in the nightly fee at a campground.
 But, because these heat exchange pumps do not work at temperatures lower than 40°F, they are of little use in winter conditions.